samzeter/Eudyptula/task1/notes.md

 ## Notes

-### Using current systems config for kernel build
+### Using current systems config for kernel build (For Fedora 35):

-For Fedora 35:
 An exploded source tree is not required to build a kernel module, such as your own device driver, against the currently in-use kernel.
-Only the kernel-devel package is required to build external modules :
+Only the kernel-devel package is required to build external modules.

-`sudo dnf install kernel-devel-$(uname -r)`
+1. `sudo dnf install kernel-devel-$(uname -r)`

-For example, to build the foo.ko module, create the following Makefile in the directory containing the foo.c file:
+2. For example, to build the foo.ko module, create the following Makefile in the directory containing the foo.c file:

     obj-m := foo.o